H2CO3/Sparkling/doc/capi.md

 Using the convenience context API
 ---------------------------------
-The Sparkling API also provides an even easier interface, called the context API.
+The Sparkling API also provides an even easier interface, called the context API. **This API is the preferred way of accessing the Sparkling engine.**
 A context object encapsulates a parser, a compiler, a virtual machine, and each bytecode file that has been loaded into that context.

     SpnContext *spn_ctx_new();
     void spn_ctx_free(SpnContext *ctx);

-These functions create and destroy a context object. `spn_ctx_new()` sets itself as the context info of the contained virtual machine.
-If you need to use the user info from within an extension function, use the `info` field of the context structure.
+These functions create and destroy a context object. `spn_ctx_new()` sets the context object itself as the context info of the contained virtual machine.
+If you need user info (e. g. from within an extension function), use the `spn_ctx_getuserinfo()` and `spn_user_setuserinfo()` functions.

+    enum spn_error_type spn_ctx_geterrtype(SpnContext *ctx);
+    const char *spn_ctx_geterrmsg(SpnContext *ctx);

+These functions return the type and description of the last error that occurred in the context.
+If no error occurred, the error type is `SPN_ERROR_OK`, and int this case, the description is a `NULL` pointer.

     spn_uword *spn_ctx_loadstring(SpnContext *ctx, const char *str);
     spn_uword *spn_ctx_loadsrcfile(SpnContext *ctx, const char *fname);

 These functions attempt to parse and compile a source string.
-If an error is encountered during either phase, they set the `errmsg` field of the context object to the last error message and they return `NULL`.
+If an error is encountered during either phase, they set an error message and they return `NULL`.
 Else they return the compiled bytecode.
 The return value is a non-owning pointer -- it should not be `free()`d explicitly, it is deleted when you free the context object.

-The bytecode objects are accumulated in the `bclist` member of the context, which is a link list.
+The bytecode objects are accumulated inside the context object, in the form of a link list.
 The head of the list contains the most recently created bytecode array as well as its length.
+This list can be accessed through `spn_ctx_getbclist()` (the function returns the head of the list; the `next` pointer of the last element is `NULL`.)

     spn_uword *spn_ctx_loadobjfile(SpnContext *ctx, const char *fname);

 Reads a compiled object file and returns a non-owning pointer to its contents.
-Prepends the bytecode to the beginning of the `bclist` link list, as described above.
-On error, it returns `NULL` and it sets the `errmsg` member of the context.
+Prepends the bytecode to the beginning of the bytecode list, as described above.
+On error, it returns `NULL` and it sets an error message.

     int spn_ctx_execstring(SpnContext *ctx, const char *str, SpnValue *ret);
     int spn_ctx_execsrcfile(SpnContext *ctx, const char *fname, SpnValue *ret);
     int spn_ctx_execobjfile(SpnContext *ctx, const char *fname, SpnValue *ret);

-These wrapper functions call the corresponding `spn_ctx_load*` function, but they also attempt to execute the resulting compiled bytecode.
-If a run-time error is encountered, they return nonzero and set the `errmsg` member to the error message reported by the virtual machine.
-Else they copy the result of the successfully executed program to `ret` and return zero.
+These wrapper functions call the corresponding `spn_ctx_load*` function, but they also attempt to execute the resulting compiled bytecode, and they copy the result of the successfully executed program to `ret` and return zero.
+On error, they set an appropriate error type and error message.

     int spn_ctx_execbytecode(SpnContext *ctx, spn_uword *bc, SpnValue *ret);